AWGL/IlluminaQC-WREN/README.md

 ### Deploy Instructions

-Upon deploy, ensure that all .sh and .py scripts are readable executable by all users as follows:
+Upon deploy, ensure that all .sh and .py scripts are readable and executable by all users as follows:
 ```
 chmod a+x *.sh
 chmod a+r *.sh